Sendicate/sendicate-templates/design-docs/README.md

 #CSS Inlining

 CSS should be inlined for the most consistent email client rendering.
-Sendicate inlines CSS automatically for anything between style tags.
-The follow will be inlined, for example:
+Sendicate inlines CSS automatically for code between `style` tags.
+The following will be inlined, for example:

     <style type="text/css">
        body{margin:0;padding:0;}
     </style>

-To exclude code from inlining add inline=“false” to the style tag:
+To exclude code from inlining `add inline=“false”` to the `style` tag:

     <style type="text/css" inline="false">
        @media only screen and (max-device-width: 480px) {...}